Category: Sets by Shaper

 Known by many as the “Father of the Modern Longboard,” Steve Walden shaped his first surfboard in 1961, at age 13, and never looked back.

 Eight years later, the native Southern Californian opened his first board factory and store in Huntington Beach, then moved to the North Shore of Oahu in 1972, where he made a name for himself as a prolific longboard shaper.
 While the rest of the surfing world was fixated on short single-fins, Walden continued to faithfully hone his longboard designs.
 Over the years he shaped for prestigious labels like Lightning Bolt, Local Motion, HIC, and Channel Islands, but it was always his own boards that set him apart.
-By the early 80s, Walden returned to California where he unveiled his wildly successful Magic Model with its radical rocker, down-turned rails, and super-fast Turbo Hull bottom … Read More »
+By the early 80s, Walden returned to California where he unveiled his wildly successful Magic Model with its radical rocker, down-turned rails, and super-fast Turbo … Read More »

 Pick a surfing stereotype from smuggler to savior and you’ll find a piece of Dick Catri.
 Widely considered “the godfather of East Coast surfing,” this Floridian has influenced the sport for more than 40 years.
 Competing, coaching, repping, retailing, shaping — some would even say, shystering — Catri never missed an opportunity to promote the surfing lifestyle at home and abroad, crossing paths with renowned watermen from the venerable Duke Kahanamoku to modern wonder Kelly Slater.

 Born in New Jersey, Catri [pronounced CAH-tri] moved to Miami as a boy.
 Upon graduating from high school in 1957, he began working as a beach attendant where he met a stunt diver named Jack “Murph the Surf” Murphy, who later achieved infamy for stealing the Star of India, the world’s largest sapphire.
-The California native introduced Catri to surfing in the … Read More »
+The California native introduced Catri to surfing … Read More »

 Thomas Victor “Tom” Carroll (born 26 November 1961 in Newport, New South Wales) is a former professional surfer from Sydney, Australia.
 He won the Australian Junior Title in 1978, the Pro Juniors in 1977 and 1980, the 1983 and 1984 ASP World Tour, and the 1987 Pipe Masters.
 He became the first surfing millionaire after signing a contract with Quiksilver in 1989.